 While on your San Antonio, TX road trip, you might as well stop and see the Texas State Capitol Building in Austin.

-Learn this and many other fun facts when you stop in for a free tour!
+Learn this and many other fun facts when you take a free tour!

-If you don’t want to stop on the way down, then be sure and try to include this Austin stop on the return trip from San Antonio to Dallas!
+If you don’t want to stop on the way down, include this Austin stop on the return trip from San Antonio to Dallas!

 Read Next: 14 Great Dallas Beaches